TanawatPawanta/QuadCopter_simulation/README.md

 # Quadcopter Simulation
-> This project aim to visualize a Quadcopter's motion(roll pitch yaw and hover) in 3D space by adjust speed of 4 motors using python.
-In this project including 3 parts motor's speed adjust window, dynamic calculation and 3D visualization.
-Thank to https://youtu.be/4hlQ2pf842U?si=a1AfHnj8r89j6BRX for MATLAB script to find Quadcopter's equation of motion.
+> This project aims to visualize a Quadcopter's motion (roll, pitch, yaw, and hover) in 3D space by adjusting the speed of four motors using Python.
+The project consists of three main parts: motor speed adjustment window, dynamic calculation, and 3D visualization.
+Special thanks to [this MATLAB script](https://youtu.be/4hlQ2pf842U?si=a1AfHnj8r89j6BRX) for finding the Quadcopter's equation of motion.
 # Table of Contents
 > - [**Installation**](#installation)
 > - [**Component**](#component)